Why Cheap Hosting Makes WordPress Sites Vulnerable to Hackers

 Strengthening Your WordPress Security Beyond Hosting

-Moving to better hosting addresses the foundation of your WordPress security, but there are additional steps worth taking.
+Moving to better hosting addresses the foundation of your WordPress security, but additional steps are worth taking regardless of which hosting you use.
 Keeping WordPress core, plugins, and themes updated is essential.
 Security vulnerabilities in outdated software are one of the most common attack vectors, and attackers actively scan for sites running known-vulnerable versions.

-Form security is another area where WordPress sites can be vulnerable.
 If your site uses custom PHP forms or contact pages, ensuring those forms have proper CSRF protection is important.
 Without CSRF token implementation, attackers can trick logged-in users into submitting unintended requests, potentially gaining access to administrative functions or sensitive data.
+This is particularly relevant for sites that have user accounts, membership areas, or administrative functions beyond the standard WordPress admin area.

 What Matters Most